top of page

 Celebrate the differences and diversity

-Garden of Eden-Lets the serpent bite us , be enlightened.
+Garden of Eden-Lets the serpent bite us

-Garden of Eden-Lets the serpent bite us , be enlightened.
+Garden of Eden-Lets the serpent bite us

-Am allies
+The allies

-Am allies
+The allies

 I always a believer in god, was a Muslim for 40 years, Allah was the almighty.

-i made a promise or rather sworn to myself that no matter what happened I will forever be muslim.
+I made a promise or rather sworn to myself that no matter what happened I will forever be muslim.

 Born and die as one.

-This somehow changed Jan this year,
+This somehow changed Jan this year.

-One day i just woke up on the wrong side of the bed and realised that my life was an utter lie.
+One day I just woke up on the wrong side of the bed and realised that my life was an utter lie.

 All of them.